Home » Old Fashioned Desserts » Iced Amish Apple Cookies

 Instructions

-• Cream sugar and shortening.
-Beat shortening and brown sugar with a hand mixer or stand mixer until light and fluffy.
+• Cream sugar and shortening: In a large mixing bowl, beat ½ cup of shortening and 1 ⅓ cups of packed light brown sugar with a hand mixer or stand mixer on medium speed until the mixture is light and fluffy for about 2-3 minutes.

-• Add raisins, apples, and applesauce.
-Stir in the golden raisins, applesauce, and shredded apples.
+• Add apples, raisins, and applesauce: Gently fold in 1 cup of golden raisins, 2 small shredded apples (about 1 cup), and ¼ cup of applesauce using a spatula.
 The dough will be very wet, almost like a thick cake batter.

-• Bake.
-Drop 1½ tablespoon-sized scoops of cookie dough onto parchment-lined cookie sheets, about 2 inches apart.
-Bake for 11-13 minutes until very golden brown and baked through in the center.
-Remove cookies to racks and cool to room temperature.
+• Scoop and bake the cookies: Using a 1½ tablespoon-sized cookie scoop or two spoons, drop scoops of cookie dough onto the prepared baking sheets, spacing them about 2 inches apart.
+Bake in the preheated oven for 11-13 minutes or until the cookies are golden brown and baked through in the center.

 Notes